dotnet/docs-aspire/docs/fundamentals/networking-overview.md

 var builder = DistributedApplication.CreateBuilder(args);
 ```

 To specify the **http** and **https** launch profiles, configure the `applicationUrl` values for both in the _launchSettings.json_ file.
-These URLs are used to create service bindings for this project.
+These URLs are used to create endpoints for this project.
 This is the equivalent of:

 :::code source="snippets/networking/Networking.AppHost/Program.WithLaunchProfile.cs" id="verbose":::